“This is magnificent.”

 The spikes on its tail are also the subjects of some controversy.
 For years, every model of Stegosaurus showed it with the spikes sticking up into the air.
 It is only since the 1990s that it has become accepted that these spikes stuck out horizontal to the ground, which would have been a potent defensive weapon when swung at a hunter.

 Stegosaurus would have lived in family groups and herds, moving slowly through forests while eating the low-growing plants.
 Its front legs were considerably shorter than it’s hind legs, making it adapted to nibbling the plants closest to the ground.
 Stegosaurus is the namesake for a large family of dinosaurs whose members were found all over the world.
 The Stegosaurus (its code name “Stego”) was a peaceful herbivore and probably roamed the prehistoric highlands in herds that size from small to large numbers, grazing on low ground plants.
 An average Stegosaurus was about the size of an elephant, standing about 11 feet tall.
 It had a very low intelligence (its brain was the size of a kitten).
 The bony plates on it’s back may have served a dual purpose of a body temperature regulation and protection from large flesh-eating predators.
 Different species varied in the number of plates on their back.

-Jurassic World Camp Cretaceous Mega Destroyers Stegosaurus Dinosaur Action Figure Action Figure DNA Scan Code.
+Jurassic World Camp Cretaceous Mega Destroyers Stegosaurus Dinosaur Action Figure with Movable Joints DNA Scan Code.

 4 meters (13 feet)